 This guide introduces the concept of the Virtual File System (VFS) in the Barracuda App/Web Server (BAS/BWS).
-It explains that the server requires the user to build a VFS to serve HTTP resources.
+It explains that the server requires the user to build a VFS to provide routing and to serve HTTP resources.
 Any attempt to access resources without a properly configured VFS will result in a 404 error.
 The VFS allows for the organization and management of various resources such as static files, Lua Server Pages (LSP), and directories, providing a flexible and powerful structure for serving content.

 Figure 1: A virtual file system with three nodes